 Pexpect is a pure Python Expect.
 It allows easy control of other applications.

-Pexpect is a pure Python expect-like module.
-Pexpect makes Python a better tool for controlling other applications.
+Pexpect makes Python a better glue for controlling child applications.

 Pexpect is a pure Python module for spawning child applications; controlling them; and responding to expected patterns in their output.
 Pexpect works like Don Libes’ Expect.
 Pexpect allows your script to spawn a child application and control it as if a human were typing commands.